maxime-tournier/maxime-tournier.github.com/notes/cg.md

   *orthogonal* to level-sets in order to minimize the function, and orthogonality depends on the metric.
 Different metrics will yield different trajectories across level-sets, hopefully to obtain faster convergence towards the minimum.
-Anyways, since the second case was already described, let us continue with the first option and obtain the following algorithm:
+Since the second case was already described, let us continue with the first option and obtain the following algorithm:

   - Initialization: